vidhi27/Psychic-Game/README.md

 <br>Lastly, to restart the game you won/t have to reload the page, the new will begin as soon as you are out of nine tries.
 <br>Good luck!</p>

+Click this link to play the game: https://vidhi27.github.io/Psychic-Game/